Ty Cobb (attorney)

 Ty Cobb (born 1950) is an American lawyer.
 He was an Assistant U.S. Attorney for the District of Maryland in 1981–86.
 He has been a partner at Hogan Lovells in Washington, D.C.
-From July 2017 until May 2018, he was a member of the Trump administration legal team, though he has stated he never voted for Trump.
+From July 2017 until May 2018, he was a member of the first Trump administration legal team, though he has stated he never voted for Trump.

 Early life and education

 Cobb was born and grew up in Great Bend, Kansas.
 He is the son of Grover C. Cobb, a radio station owner who was senior executive vice-president of the National Association of Broadcasters (which named one of their prestigious awards for him).
 Cobb's father was vice-president and general manager of KVGB (AM)/FM in Great Bend, and had a key role in forming the Kansas Association of Broadcasters.

 Cobb reportedly is a distant relative of the Hall of Fame baseball player bearing the same name, but the specific genealogy is not known.

 Cobb received his A.B. from Harvard University and his J.D. from Georgetown Law School.
 While at Harvard, Cobb became close friends with Senator Al Franken.